akthammomani/MAXELLA-APP-Movies-Tensorflow-Recommenders-TFRS/Notebooks/Data_Wrangling_Exploratory_Data_Analysis_EDA/README.md

 **(13) The top 15 busiest (Famous!)
 Directors**

-Alright, all these names are well known so looks like this feature will be essential addition for improving our recommender system (let's confirm using DCN-v2)!!!
+Alright, all these names are well known so looks like this feature will be essential addition for improving our recommender engine (let's confirm using DCN-v2)!!!

 ![directors](https://user-images.githubusercontent.com/67468718/140027233-171d26fc-c34d-4a7a-9b9a-85d257b7e109.JPG)